cameronbourke/comp1521-22t1-h09b/04/q3/README.md

 it always return `1`, when the correct answer is `6`.

 I think it's time to get the debugger out!

+With a little _pair programming_,
-As a team, using `mipsy` try and work out what's going wrong 🕵️.
+try using `mipsy` to work out what's going wrong 🕵️.

 > Breakout rooms (⏳ ~10 mins)